 You’ll be concentrating on so many things that are completely new to you, and your brain will be faced with an information overload.
 When you’re operating this way it’s easy to miss an aircraft that’s approaching from the side or behind.

-As you gain experience, and you start flying with other Paramotor pilots, you’ll also find a radio essential.
+As you gain experience and you start flying with other paramotor pilots, you’ll also find a radio essential to communicate with one another.
 You can check out all of your radio options HERE.

 6. STROBE LIGHT